Krutyolkin/K2View-Academy/articles/18_fabric_cdc/cdc_consumers/search/02_search_implementation.md

 <p>KeyStore Type</p>
 </td>
 <td valign="top" width="700pxl">
-<p>Key Store Type in case SSL is set to True.</p>
+<p>Key store type if SSL is set to True.</p>
 </td>
 </tr>
 </tbody>
 </table>

-## Fabric Studio- Defining Search Fields
+## Fabric Studio - Defining Search Fields

-It is required to define Search fields on the selected LU tables' columns to enable a cross-instance search based on these columns.
-For example, to enable a search of all customers called "John Doe", it is required to define FIRST_NAME and LAST_NAME columns of the customer schema as Search Indexes.
+Search fields must be defined on the selected LU table's columns to enable a cross-instance search based on these columns.
+For example, to enable a search of all customers named "John Doe", define the FIRST_NAME and LAST_NAME columns of the customer schema as search indexes.

 To create a Search index on a column, do either:

 - Right click the selected column > **Create Search Index From Selected Columns** > select the index type.
-- Open the **Search** tab populate the **Column Name** and **Type**.
+- Open the **Search** tab and populate the **Column Name** and **Type**.

-Note that Fabric Studio does not enable defining more than 63 columns of the same LU table as CDC fields, assuming that all columns are positioned according to 1 to 63 in the LU table.
+Note that Fabric Studio does not enable defining more than 63 columns in the same LU table as CDC fields, assuming that all columns are positioned according to 1 to 63 in the LU table.

 ### Search Fields Types

-The default built-in types of the Search fields are:
+The default built-in types of Search fields are:

 - **keyword**, enables a search by this column.
-Behind the scenes, Fabric creates two Search Indexes for the keyword field: keyword index and additional index based on the type of the field.
-The keyword index enables performing a search by exact match (case sensitive) to the searched value.
+In the background Fabric creates two search indexes for the keyword field, a keyword index and an additional index based on the type of field.
+The keyword index enables searching for an exact match (case sensitive) of the searched value.
 - **date**, enables a search on a date column.
-Date fields must be populated by a date format, identified by the Elastic Search.
-See the list of the date formats, supported by the Elastic Search:
+Date fields must be populated by a date format and identified by Elasticsearch.
+Click to see the list of the date formats supported by Elasticsearch:
   * [https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-date-format.html#built-in-date-formats](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-date-format.html#built-in-date-formats)
-- **data**, can be returned by the search, but you cannot initiate a search by this column.
+- **data**, can be returned by the search, a search cannot be initiated by this column.
-- [search templates](04_search_templates.md)- Fabric supports adding templates for search fields to support special cases.
+- [search templates](04_search_templates.md),Fabric supports adding templates for Search fields to support specific cases.

 **Example:**

-- Set the Search Indexes of Customer LU as follows:
+- Set the search indexes of the Customer LU as follows:
   - First Name and Last Name are keyword fields.
   - Customer ID is a data field.
-- You can run a search to get the list of all customer IDs called “John Doe”.
+- Run a search to get the list of all customer IDs called “John Doe”.